-Data visualization in Kotlin Notebook with Kandy
+Data visualization with Kandy

 Kotlin offers an all-in-one-place solution for powerful and flexible data visualization, providing an intuitive way to present and explore data before diving into complex models.